Sobel operator

-The Sobel operator, sometimes called the Sobel–Feldman operator or Sobel filter, is used in image processing and computer vision, particularly within edge detection algorithms where it creates an image emphasising edges.
+The Sobel operator, sometimes called the Sobel–Feldman operator or Sobel filter, is used in image processing and computer vision, particularly within edge detection algorithms where it creates an image emphasizing edges.
 It is named after Irwin Sobel and Gary M. Feldman, colleagues at the Stanford Artificial Intelligence Laboratory (SAIL).
 Sobel and Feldman presented the idea of an "Isotropic 3 × 3 Image Gradient Operator" at a talk at SAIL in 1968.
 Technically, it is a discrete differentiation operator, computing an approximation of the gradient of the image intensity function.
 At each point in the image, the result of the Sobel–Feldman operator is either the corresponding gradient vector or the norm of this vector.
 The Sobel–Feldman operator is based on convolving the image with a small, separable, and integer-valued filter in the horizontal and vertical directions and is therefore relatively inexpensive in terms of computations.
 On the other hand, the gradient approximation that it produces is relatively crude, in particular for high-frequency variations in the image.